COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    10. `_import.get`
    11. METHOD(purpose, expression)

-4. Any attributes not included in this list appear in alphabetical order after the last item in their category provided above, or else in alphabetical order of category and then `object_id` after DESCRIPTION_EXAMPLE.
+5. Any attributes not included in this list should be treated as if they appear in alphabetical order after the items already listed for their (capitalised) categories above.
+If the category does not appear, the attributes are presented in alphabetical order of category and then `object_id` after DESCRIPTION_EXAMPLE.